On regularity properties and approximations of value functions for stochastic differential games in domains: Main results

-We modify it for $|x|\geq R$ in such a way that it will be still infinitely differentiable on $\bR^{d}$, have bounded derivatives, and be such that $\Psi\geq1$ on $\bR^{d}$.
+We modify it for $|x|\geq R$ in such a way that it will be still infinitely differentiable on $\bR^{d}$, have bounded derivatives and be such that $\Psi\geq1$ on $\bR^{d}$.
 We keep the same notation for the modified function.
-By Remark 2.3 of \cite{Kr_2} if we construct $\check v$ from
+By Remark~2.3 of \cite{Kr_2} if we construct $\check v$ from

-where $D\Psi$ is the gradient of $\Psi$ (a column vector), in the same way as $v$ was constructed from the original $\sigma,b,c,f$, and $g$, then $\check v=\Psi^{-1}v$.
-This shows that without restricting generality we could have supposed that Assumption \ref{assumption 5.29.02} is satisfied from the very beginning.
+where $D\Psi$ is the gradient of $\Psi$ (a column vector), in the same way as $v$ was constructed from the original $\sigma,b,c,f$ and $g$, then $\check v=\Psi^{-1}v$.
+By no means the above transformation is something new; see, for instance, Sections~1.2 and 2.5 in~\cite{PW}.
+Just in case, observe that now $c^{\alpha\beta}$ influences $\check v$ through $\check{c}^{\alpha\beta}$, which is bigger than one (remember that $c^{\alpha\beta}\geq0$).
+This shows that without restricting generality we could have supposed that Assumption~\ref{assumption 5.29.02} is satisfied even in Theorems \ref{theorem 5.19.1} and~\ref{theorem 6.4.1}. \end{remark}